fabiokung/heroku-ssh/Readme.md

 `heroku ssh` requires these ids, but unfortunately it is not yet possible to retrieve them via the heroku API (or CLI).

-A possible way to obtain them is to add logic to your app to print `hostname` to `stdout`.
-That way, dyno uuids will be available in `heroku logs`.
+A possible way to expose them is with custom logic to apps, printing `hostname` to `stdout`.
+That will cause dyno uuids to be available in `heroku logs`.
 Alternatively, each dyno can register itself in a stable service or datastore (heroku add-ons, redis, postgresql, etc).

-Once uuids are somehow available, ssh support needs to be enabled for each process type by adding `sshable` to Procfile entries:
+Once uuids are available somehow, ssh support needs to be enabled for each process type by adding `sshable` to Procfile entries:

 ```javascript